Calculate least-cost sample sizes for 2-stage surveys for demonstrating disease freedom,

 If it is not possible to achieve the desired system sensitivity by testing the

-herds, a message will be
+clusters, a message will be

 returned, along with a summary of the achieved mean SeH and SSe if the maximum numbers

-of animals and herds were
+of units and clusters were